 Thanks to everyone who joined us on March 4 for a conversation with Chicago radio legend Kevin Matthews, as he discussed his legendary career and his spiritual journey that led to his book Broken Mary.
 We had nearly 800 visitors from all around Chicagoland, Wisconsin, Indiana and a great crowd from our own parish.
 For those who missed the event. the program was recorded and will be posted here soon.
 We are very grateful for all of our volunteers, including the members of the Saint Juliana Pastoral Council, for making this event possible.

-Join us in church for 5pm Mass then head over to the Ahearn Activity Center for food (usually pizza or something equally good) and open gym immediately afterwards.
+On the second Sunday of every month, we meet in church for 5pm Mass then head over to the Ahearn Activity Center for food (usually pizza or something equally good) and open gym immediately afterwards.

 Bring your friends and spread the word!
 Students from all high schools are welcome and there's no cost.
 This is a great chance to reconnect with grammar school friends you haven't seen in a while, and make new friends!